laher/ChordialJS/README.md

 -------
 ### ChordialJS.chords:

 ChordialJS comes with a small but growing chord library.

- - ChordialJS.data.chordTypes: so far 'major', 'minor' and 'seven' chords included
+ - Chord types: so far 'major', 'minor', 'seventh', 'sus2', 'sus4' and 'dim' chords included
- - ChordialJS.data.tunings: so far, guitar (standard tuning) and ukulele (gCEA).
+ - Tunings: so far, guitar (standard tuning) and ukulele (gCEA)

 ### ChordialJS.data.scales, and chord progressions:
  - You can use the ChordialJS.data.scales data to tabulate chord progressions.
  - Initially just the major keys are available for building chord progressions.

 ### Other options:
  - any chord chart can easily be reversed for 'lefties'